List of Lucifer characters: "Dad" / God

-Portrayed by Dennis Haysbert.
-The creator of the world and father of all angels, including Lucifer and Amenadiel.
-Previously appeared as a narrating voice portrayed by Neil Gaiman, he appears fully to stop the fight between Lucifer, Amenadiel and Michael in Season 5's mid-season ending.
+Portrayed by Dennis Haysbert, he is the creator of the world and father of all angels, including Lucifer and Amenadiel.
+Previously appearing as a narrating voice portrayed by Neil Gaiman, he appears fully to stop the fight between Lucifer, Amenadiel and Michael in season 5's mid-season ending.
 God becomes convinced that he is losing it and decides to retire and make either Michael or Lucifer his successor.
 Amenadiel eventually discovers that Michael has only been manipulating God to believe this, but Lucifer is able to contact Goddess who is happily reunited with her husband.
 The two decide to retire together in Goddess' universe and before leaving, God finally admits that he loves Lucifer and is proud of who he has become.

-"Rory" / Aurora
+Aurora "Rory" Decker-Morningstar

 Portrayed by Brianna Hildebrand.
 Initially presented as the antagonist of the final season, Rory is revealed to be the half-angel daughter of Lucifer and Chloe, who came back from the future after inadvertently triggering a 'self-actualization' event at her mother's deathbed.
 After finding herself in the past, her first action is to get revenge on Lucifer, having seemingly been abandoned by her father before she was born.
-A young, rebellious half-angel with scarlet-coloured wings with bladed feathers, she is very similar to her dad despite her initial hatred of him.
+A young, rebellious half-angel with scarlet-coloured wings with bladed feathers, she is similar to her dad despite her initial hatred of him.
 She's very close to her mother, who raised her with the help of her and Lucifer's friends and family.
-It's revealed that, in the future, Rory inherited and drives Lucifer's black corvette.
-She and Lucifer are able to mend their relationship and grow to be very protective of each other.
-Eventually, after her father helps her overcome the guilt and the rage--as she was on the verge of manifesting her-own 'devil face', like Lucifer's--she returns to her own time in peace upon realizing that, all-along, she was the one who asked him to leave in order to help the lost souls in hell, even forcing him to give her his word he would and ensure that things would play-out as they did for her growing-up (a self-perpetuating temporal paradox).
-While saying goodbye to her mother on her deathbed, she tells her she'll see her and her father in the afterlife again soon, since as an angel she can travel through dimensions as she pleases.
+It is revealed that, in the future, Rory inherited and drives Lucifer's black corvette.
+She returns to her own time after her father helps her overcome the guilt and the rage, having realized that she was the one who asked him to leave (in order to help the lost souls in hell).
+While saying goodbye to her mother on her deathbed, Rory tells her she'll see her parents in the afterlife again soon, as angels can travel through dimensions as they please.